The Masonic Grand Lodge of the Order of Illuminati for Germany

 “The election of the Federal Officers is held every three years, on the 1st of July.
 Re-election of Officers 1 to 3 is permissible.
 In the interests of the Federal organ the election of a new editor shall only take place when urgent circumstances require it.

-“The headquarters of the Union is located in the Lodge to which the Federal chairman belongs.
+“The central office of the Union is located in the Lodge to which the Federal chairman belongs.
 In cases of delay the Federal chairman nominates his deputy from the ranks of the Federal Council.”

 The following paragraphs deal with the federal officers, the federal organ, ritual, etc.